br-mat/annoying-plant/README.md

 <p>

 This is a talking plant project requiring a RaspberryPi Pico a DFPlayer-mini module as well as a DS-3231 RTC-module (Real time clock).
-The main purpose of the project is a beginner friendly diy experience.
+The main purpose of the project is a beginner friendly DIY experience.
-Using Python as a quite easy to learn language and very simple basic modules and circuits.
+Using Python as a quite easy language to learn and very simple basic modules and circuits.
 It should give a small insight into the world of microcontrollers and what they are capable of.
 <br>
 I provided a short BASICS summary, to explain briefly basic functionalities in Python and electronics.